eslint/eslint/docs/src/maintain/review-pull-requests.md

 1. Related to the build
 1. A chore

-For a non-breaking feature, pull requests require an approval from one reviewer or TSC member, plus one additional approval from any other team member.
+For a non-breaking feature, pull requests require approval from one reviewer or TSC member, plus one additional approval from any other team member.

 For a breaking change, pull requests require an approval from two TSC members.